msjimc/TransGBViewer/Guide/UniProt.md

-# Display of features linked to the transcripts by UniProt
+# Displaying features linked to the transcripts by UniProt

 The __Protein features from UniProt website__ panel (Figure 1) contains the controls required to obtain, select, format and display features linked to transcripts by the UniProt website.